 In 2019, with the planning and financial support from the Virginia Department of Rail and Public Transportation, a stakeholder group began working with a consultant to develop a service and funding plan to define the Afton Express routes, stops, and schedules.
 This plan also examined costs and potential funding sources.
 This plan is currently being finalized and will serve as a supporting document to grant applications and will be posted here when available.

-We Submitted Our Timeline And Budget For Grant Approval.
+We Will Submit Our Plan and Budget for Grant Approval.

 Contact Us To Talk About The Inter-Regional Transit Study.